CIT2318/form-processing-seminar/README.md

-# Seminar : More Form processing Practice
+# Seminar : More form processing practice

 1. Put the files on a server.
 Check you can view them.
 2. Make some changes to form.html so that when the user clicks the submit button process.php gets loaded.